 Two types of plastic are best to use with essential oils: HDPE or PET(E).

 Both of these plastics are incredibly sturdy and are commonly used in the beauty and food industries.

 High-density polyethylene plastic, also known as HDPE, is a very strong and dense type of plastic.
 HDPE is made up of stronger bonds and longer chains than typical plastic, making it safer to use for essential oils, which have a tendency to break down their container if not stored properly.

-If you go into your bathroom or laundry room, you will probably find that all your shampoo and detergent soap bottles are made from HDPE plastic.
-Have a look and see if you can find the #2 on the bottom.
+Going into your bathroom or laundry room, you will probably find that all your shampoo and detergent soap bottles are made from HDPE plastic.
+Look and see if you can find #2 at the bottom.

 This HDPE Wide Mouth Brown Plastic Bottle Pack is a great HDPE plastic option.
 Just make sure to have your dropper on hand!

 PET (or PETE) plastic, also known as polyethylene terephthalate, is another decent plastic option for storing essential oils.
 However, unlike HDPE, it is typically made for single-use only, which does suggest it is not as durable as HDPE.

 There should be a number one (#1) on the bottom of a container if it is made from PET plastic.
 It is always important to be sure of what kind of plastic you are putting your strong oils in!